Space Competitiveness Index

-The Space Competitiveness Index (SCI) is a self-financed, independently researched, annual report that compares and ranks how countries invest in and benefit from space industry.
-The report has been published annually since 2008 by Futron Corporation, a U.S. consulting firm.
-The report has grown over the years from the top 10 leading space markets in 2008 to 15 in 2012.
-While the full reports are available for purchase, the executive summary is distributed freely.
+The Space Competitiveness Index (SCI) was a self-financed, independently researched, annual report that compared and ranked how countries invested in and benefited from the space industry.
+The report was published annually between 2008 and 2012 by Futron Corporation, a U.S. consulting firm.

+The report grew over the years from the top 10 leading space markets in 2008 to 15 in 2012.
+While the full reports was available for purchase, the executive summary was distributed freely.

 Overview

 Traditionally, the report included the top 10 leading markets which included Brazil, Canada, China, Europe, India, Israel, Japan, Russia, South Korea, and the United States.
 In the 2012, the report introduced 5 more countries which include Argentina, Australia, Iran, South Africa, and Ukraine.
 The report treats Europe as integrated whole.

-A set of over 40 metrics that have the greatest economic determinants are compiled for each entity individually.
+A set of over 40 metrics that have the greatest economic determinants were compiled for each entity individually.
 The metrics were separated into three major areas: